As content marketing has become a standard part of marketing strategy, content creators have been inundating the internet with content.

 In reality, creating high quality content lies in the middle of this spectrum.

-But first — what is high quality content?
+But first — what is high quality content for SEO?

 What makes content high quality is, to some degree, subjective.
-However, in this instance, I’m defining “high quality” content as being content that:
+However, all high-quality content tends to be

-Everyone has a blog these days.
-Having content that’s simply good isn’t good enough due to rising user expectations and competition.
+High-quality content is crucial to ranking highly in search engine results, acquiring backlinks, and standing out against your competition.
+Everyone has a blog these days, and keyword alignment alone isn’t good enough due to Google’s ever increasing power to identify and rank for quality.
 In addition, producing low-quality content won’t provide any of the audience-building, lead-converting, social media-engaging benefits that are why you decided to start creating content in the first place.

-However, I would argue that it’s important to at least try to write an article that focuses on a keyword with a decent search volume.
-This goes back to the point I made in the introduction — if you don’t consider SEO in your content ideation, how will you know if you are creating content people will find organically?
+Even if search engine rank isn’t your main goal, it’s almost always beneficial to write an article that focuses on a keyword with a decent search volume that isn’t highly competitive.
 While there are plenty of other ways for people to find your content (via email, social media, etc.), incorporating search engine research in the beginning will help you in the long run.

 For example, let’s say we are developing content for a child-focused nonprofit, and our blog post is going to be about parental resilience.
 I can input “parental resilience” into UberSuggest and see general information on the topic: